MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-develop-for-linux.md

 [!INCLUDE [iot-edge-version-all-supported](includes/iot-edge-version-all-supported.md)]

-Use [Visual Studio Code](https://code.visualstudio.com/) to develop and deploy code to devices running IoT Edge.
+This tutorial walks through developing and deploying your own code to an IoT Edge device.
 In the [Deploy code to a Linux device](quickstart-linux.md) quickstart, you created an IoT Edge device and deployed a module from the Azure Marketplace.
-This tutorial walks through developing and deploying your own code to an IoT Edge device.
-This article is a useful prerequisite for the other tutorials, which go into more detail about specific programming languages or Azure services.

-This tutorial uses the example of deploying a **C# module to a Linux device**, the most common developer scenario for IoT Edge solutions.
-Even if you plan on using a different language or deploying an Azure service, this tutorial is still useful to learn about the development tools and concepts.
+You can choose either the **Azure IoT Edge Dev Tool** command-line tool (CLI) or the **Azure IoT Edge tools for Visual Studio Code** extension as your IoT Edge development tool.
+Use the tool selector button at the beginning to choose your tool option for this article.

 In this tutorial, you learn how to: